skingan/purge_haplotigs_multiBAM/README.md

 contig4            hit1       hit2          50.00            50.00             c             50000       end
 ```

-- Create your new, cleaner assembly
+- run script to create your new, cleaner assembly

 ```
 #!text